|

 It should be noted that the Baldwin

-stable, because if it changed too much, there would be
+because if it changed too much, there would be no selection

-no selection against plasticity, which would become an
+against plasticity, which would become an important adaptive

-mutation that makes the behaviour innate and hence more
+the behaviour innate and hence more robust and efficient.

 The Baldwin effect, as an evolutionary